vatnz-dev/sops/docs/aerodromes/Class-D/nzdn.md

 ## Pushback and Taxi

-Pushback and startup clearance from stand one to five is managed by Tower.
+Pushback and start-up clearance from stand one to five is managed by Tower.
 Controllers can make use of a "tail-facing" instruction to manage direction of pushback.
-Aircraft on taxiway `C` must contact Tower at `C2` holding point before proceeding.

-An aircraft may be given a combined taxi/backtrack instruction, Traffic permitting.
-Aircraft may advise the controller they are able to accept an intersection departure, therefore they may be taxiied to the holding point, omiting the backtrack instruction.
+Aircraft operating east of the Mainland Air hangar are required to contact Tower prior to passing the `C2` hold for taxi instructions.

+Aircraft may be given a combined taxi/backtrack instruction.
+When RWY 21 is in use, an intersection departure is available.

+Controllers should make use of the holding point on TWY `B` to allow for multiple runway movements.

-!!! example "Taxi Backtrack Instruction"
+!!! example "Enter and Backtrack Instruction"
     **ANZ758M**: *"ANZ758M, request taxi."*

-    **Dunedin Tower**: *"ANZ758M, taxi backtrack, lineup runway 21."*
+    **Dunedin Tower**: *"ANZ758M, enter backtrack and lineup RWY 21."*

-!!! example "Taxi Instruction"
+!!! example "Taxi Instruction using the `B` hold"
     **ZK-ELT**: *"ELT, request taxi."*

-    **Dunedin Tower**: *"ELT, via `B` and `A`, enter backtrack, lineup runway 21."*
+    **Dunedin Tower**: *"ELT, taxi and hold on `B` for arriving A320.
+Once passed, enter backtrack and linup RWY 21"*

 ## Departures

 IFR traffic departing via BIDEL shall be handed off to STH either crossing BIDEL or passing `A095`.
-Other IFR departures shall be handed off either crossing the lateral boundary of the airspace or passing the upper limit of `A095` or `A135` - whichever comes first.
+Other IFR departures shall be handed off either crossing the lateral boundary of the airspace or when passing the upper limit of `A095` or `A135`.

 ### SID Assignment